softaria/math-processor/README.md

 You are allowed to run any method, supported by SymPy.

-For example, here is a jon for rewriting tan(x) via sinuses.
+For example, here is json for rewriting tan(x) via sinuses.

 ```
 {